Get important education news and analysis delivered straight to your inbox

 In the workplace, most of the $170 billion that employers invest in formal training for their employees goes to workers who have had educational and professional success.
 Resources rarely flow to working-class adults who are unemployed, under-employed or no longer looking for work.

 Related: How to build an engineer: Start young

 With a postsecondary education system designed to serve others, should any of us be surprised, then, that two out of three of these adults have no interest in going back to college, even though they know that further education would help them advance in their careers?

 At the same time, venture capital is overlooking this market opportunity.
 At present, venture capitalists are investing billions of dollars in new programs, companies and technologies with the promise to disrupt higher education by connecting learners more directly to the workforce.

-Most of what Ryan Craig has termed “last-mile training providers” — programs designed to supplement newly minted college grads’ general education with technical skills — are not designed to ensure the 32 million working-class adults most in need of good jobs.
+Most of what Ryan Craig has termed “last-mile training providers” — programs designed to supplement newly minted college grads’ general education with technical skills — are not designed to ensure the working-class adults most in need of good jobs.

 According to one analysis, “companies directed at supporting middle- to high-skilled white-collar workers have attracted more than three times the amount of funding as those companies directed at low-skilled, low-income workers.”

 We need to focus on investing more resources in designing innovative solutions that provide job skills for working-class adults, connecting these Americans to better economic opportunities.